ColeChiodo/subtitle-autoloader/README.md

 * **Video Services:** Jellyfin (future plans: YouTube, Netflix, and other platforms using video tags; long-term goal: iframe video support)

 ## Future Plans
+What I want to implement to this extension in the future.
+In order of most realistic:
 * Implement Chrome support.
-* Expand compatibility to other video platforms beyond Jellyfin.
+* Expand compatibility to other video platforms beyond Jellyfin (Youtube, Netflix, maybe more).
-* Add support for multiple languages (requires sourcing additional subtitle databases).
 * Support other subtitle file extensions (`.ass`).
-* Implement archive subtitle extraction (.zip, .rar, etc.).
+* Add Japanese language support for live action tv shows/movies/dramas (requires sourcing of additional subtitle databases).
+* Support Video Streaming sites that use iFrame for video embeds (will require creating custom system for syncing to video).

 ## How It Works